manelmolinaig/zefiro_backups/README.md

 | BACKUP_CRON | cronjob expression to schedule your backups |
 | UNCATEGORIZED_CRON | cronjob expression to automatically move app uploaded content to UNCATEGORIZED_FOLDER_ID |

-The volume maps the container path where files are downloaded (/backups) to a path on your host disk.

 Available provider domains:

 | Service | Domain |